The city is making a key update to its housing plans. Here’s how the process works and how you can get involved.

 Available Berkeley police staffing is down to 135 officers, and 80% of the department is investigating whether to leave, a Berkeley Police Association rep said Monday night.

-A Berkeley community group focused on crime prevention pledged to up its game Monday night, and representatives from the Police Department said they plan to ramp up their own collaboration with neighbors.
-Those efforts may be particularly important given the double-digit increase in crime Berkeley saw in 2015.
-Berkeley police officials reported in March that overall Part […]
+Community members and police met Monday night to discuss crime prevention efforts.
+Photo: Emilie Raguso A Berkeley community group focused on crime prevention pledged to up its game Monday night, and representatives from the Police Department said they plan to ramp up their own collaboration with neighbors.
+Those efforts may be particularly important given the double-digit increase […]

-Dozens of concerned neighbors met Monday night at the Berkeley Police Department to strategize about how to cut down on “noisy and drunken disturbances,” particularly in Berkeley’s Southside neighborhood.
-The city of Berkeley is working on an ordinance to try to curtail problematic behavior, which has at times taxed the city’s emergency services and overwhelmed […]
+Residents, city staff and representatives from UC Berkeley met Monday to discuss parties around campus.
+Photo: Emilie Raguso Dozens of concerned neighbors met Monday night at the Berkeley Police Department to strategize about how to cut down on “noisy and drunken disturbances,” particularly in Berkeley’s Southside neighborhood.
+The city of Berkeley is working on an […]

-As Berkeley officials grappled with what the concept of “community benefits” actually means, the developer of the 18-story high rise at 2211 Harold Way announced at a Jan.
-8 meeting of the Zoning Adjustments Board that he is willing to financially assist both the Habitot Children’s Museum and Boss, (Building Opportunities for Self Sufficiency) as well […]
+2211 Harold Way.
+Image: MVEI Architecture and Planning As Berkeley officials grappled with what the concept of “community benefits” actually means, the developer of the 18-story high rise at 2211 Harold Way announced at a Jan.
+8 meeting of the Zoning Adjustments Board that he is willing to financially assist both the Habitot Children’s Museum and […]

-Update, June 14: The initiative has qualified for the November 2014 ballot.
-Original story: As volunteers man the entrances to Berkeley Bowl, wander the farmers markets, and stop people on the street to collect signatures for what is called the “Green Downtown & Public Commons Initiative,” the various sides disagree on the impact the initiative […]
+Downtown Berkeley as seen in 2012 from the top of the Chase building on Shattuck Avenue.
+Photo: Tracey Taylor Update, June 14: The initiative has qualified for the November 2014 ballot.
+Original story: As volunteers man the entrances to Berkeley Bowl, wander the farmers markets, and stop people on the street to collect signatures for […]

-The Fair Campaign Practices Commission has decided to investigate whether any campaign laws were broken when the Yes on Measure S campaign paid people from $50 to $100 in cash to pass out campaign material on election day.
-The commission also wants staff to look into whether the Yes on S campaign paid for an […]
+Members of the Fair Campaign Practices Commission review material before their Oct.
+25 meeting.
+Photo: Frances Dinkelspiel The Fair Campaign Practices Commission has decided to investigate whether any campaign laws were broken when the Yes on Measure S campaign paid people from $50 to $100 in cash to pass out campaign material on election day. […]